 - Your contact information and agency information

 - Information on your regional domestic violence and housing/homeless partners

-Remember: building relationships takes time.
-You might have to try different avenues of approach for different landlords and face obstacles in trying to build outreach, but don’t give up!
+Remember: relationship building takes time.
+You might have to try different approaches for different landlords and face obstacles in trying to build outreach, but don’t give up!